State Theatre (St. Petersburg, Florida): History

 The original building was constructed as Alexander National Bank in 1924.
 It was designed by Neel Reid, who also designed the Alexander Hotel in St. Petersburg.
 At that time, the 6000 sqft building made it one of the largest banks in St. Petersburg.
 The bank was shut down in 1926 with the death of Jacob Alexander.

 During part of 1927, the building was occupied by the Gregory Electric Refrigeration Company but by 1928 sat vacant.
 The Fidelity Bank and Trust Company purchased the building in July 1929.
 The stock market crash in October of that same year was too much for the local economy and the Fidelity Bank, like most St. Petersburg banks, was forced to close.
 After Fidelity's liquidation in 1931, the building was used for a succession of small office tenants until 1949 when it was remodeled by Archie Parrish into the State Theatre.

 In November 2016, the building failed a fire inspection, receiving 30 fire code violations from St. Petersburg Fire Rescue.
 By the end of August, the venue cleared 11 of the violations.
 In September, the owners hired John A. Bodziak to redesign the space to comply with local fire codes.
 The venue booked 12 concerts from mid-September to early November.

 After an inspection on September 22, 2017, the fire department stated the capacity would have to reduce from 705 to 431.
 Despite protests from the owners, the City Council approved the occupancy limit.
 Seven concerts were canceled and moved to different venues, costing The State over $200,000 in lost revenue.

 Bodziak redesigned the theater to increase the capacity to 590.
 Despite changes, the owners place the property on sale in December 2017.
 The building sold for $2.1 million, purchased by real estate broker Kevin Chadwick.
 It was set to reopen on September 28, 2018, with a performance by Andy Grammer, however, this did not come to fruition.
 Instead, Chadwick expanded the renovations for the building.

 Construction completed on the site in February 2020, with an increased capacity to 800.
 In April 2020, Chadwick announced the venue will now be named the "Floridian Social Club".
-The now re-opened and remodeled venue hosts concerts for local, regional and national musical acts, as well as special events.
+The re-opened and remodeled venue hosted concerts for local, regional and national musical acts, as well as special events through 2025.
+Since 2026, The Floridian Social Club has operated primarily as a private events venue, hosting weddings, corporate events, galas, and other private events, after being awarded 2025's "Best Event Venue" by St. Pete Life Magazine.